-To HIS EXCELLENCY, EDMUND G. BROWN

-Governor of California and

-THE LEGISLATURE OF CALIFORNIA
+To HIS EXCELLENCY, EDMUND G. BROWN Governor of California and THE LEGISLATURE OF CALIFORNIA

-The California Iaw Revision Commission was authorized by Resolution Chapter 202 of the Statutes of 1957 to make a study to determine whether the law relating to the rights of a good faith improver of property belonging to another should be revised.
+The California Law Revision Commission was authorized by Resolution Chapter 202 of the Statutes of 1957 to make a study to determine whether the law relating to the rights of a good faith improver of property belonging to another should be revised.

-The Commission submits herewith its recommendation relating to this subject and the study prepared by its research consultant, Professor John Henry Merryman, Stanford School of Iaw.
-The study was previously published in 11 Stanford Iaw Review 456 (1959) and is republished here with the consent of the Stanford Iaw Review.
+The Commission submits herewith its recommendation relating to this subject and the study prepared by its research consultant, Professor John Henry Merryman, Stanford School of Law.
+Only the recommendation (as distinguished from the research study) is expressive of Commission intent.